Charlesczc/TEMG4940C-Task-Management-Application/README.md

 #### As a user, I want to be able to move cards between lists to indicate changes in their status or priority. ✅

 - Simply drag the card across the lists.
-- ⚠️ No changes would be saved if in search. ⚠️
+- ⚠️ NO changes would be saved if in search. ⚠️
+- ⚠️ Make sure empty the search bar before drag. ⚠️

 #### As a user, I want to be able to drag and drop cards within a list to reorder them. ✅

 - Simply drag the card within the list.
-- ⚠️ No changes would be saved if in search. ⚠️
+- ⚠️ NO changes would be saved if in search. ⚠️
+- ⚠️ Make sure empty the search bar before drag. ⚠️

 #### As a user, I want to be able to search for cards based on keywords in their title or description. ✅